The author is a guitarist and bassist with over 35 years of experience as a musician.

 Guitar Amps for Gigging

-While you need to have enough power to be heard when you are rehearsing with your band, when you play live you will have the benefit of sound reinforcement.
-Whether you play through a 100-watt stack, a 50-watt 2x12 combo or a 25-watt 1x12 practice amp, the sound guy is going to stick a microphone in front of one of your speakers and that’s the sound you’ll project through the PA system.
-Your sound, a mix of the band’s sound or both will come back to you via the stage monitors.
+While you need to have enough power to be heard when you are rehearsing with your band when you play live you will have the benefit of sound reinforcement.
+Whether you play through a 100-watt stack, an affordable combo, or a 25-watt 1x12 practice amp, the sound guy is going to stick a microphone in front of one of your speakers and that’s the sound you’ll project through the PA system.
+Your sound, a mix of the band’s sound, or both will come back to you via the stage monitors.

 What this means is you can choose any wattage you want for a gigging amp, as long as it gets the sound you need.
 Some players like to use smaller, low-wattage amps for gigging because they are easier to transport and sound great.
 Having lugged a 120-watt head and 4x12 cabinet to more places than I can remember, I certainly see the value in this approach.